IgnitionBoulder/2015week1/deliverables/README.md

 Proposed changes to a repo that can be accepted or rejected once submitted

 What is "Forking" a repo?
+Creating a copy of someone elses repo that lives on your account.

 What is "Cloning" a repo?
+A clone is a copy of a repo that lives on your computer instead of on a website's server.
+You can later push the edits of the local clone back the cloud.